On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Introduction

 \section{Introduction}

-\emph{What is the `best' way to parametrize a space?} This vaguely stated question is the motivation for our work and several earlier works.
-By a parametrization, we mean a bijection $f:X \to M$ between the given space $X$ and another `model space' $M$ with more desirable properties.
+\emph{What is the ``best'' way to parametrize a space?} This vaguely stated question is the motivation for our work and several earlier works.
+By a parametrization, we mean a bijection $f:X \to M$ between the given space $X$ and another ``model space'' $M$ with more desirable properties.
 For example, the Riemann mapping theorem (or more generally, the uniformization theorem for Riemann surfaces) and geometric flows like the Ricci flow can be viewed as an attempt to answer the above question.
-In the Riemann mapping theorem example, $X$ is a proper simply connected domain, $M$ is the unit disk, and $f$ is a conformal map.
-In the Ricci flow example, $X$ is manifold, $M$ is a manifold with constant Ricci curvature, and $f$ is a diffeomorphism.
+In the Riemann mapping theorem example, $X$ is a proper simply connected domain in $\mathbb{C}$, $M$ is the unit disk, and $f$ is a conformal map.
+In the Ricci flow example, $X$ is a Riemannian manifold, $M$ is a Riemannian manifold with constant Ricci curvature, and $f$ is a diffeomorphism.
 This work aims to formulate and answer this question for spaces satisfying Harnack inequalities.
-In this work, $X$ is a space that satisfies the elliptic Harnack inequality, $M$ satisfies the stronger parabolic Harnack inequality and $f$ is a quasisymmetry along with a time change of Markov process (quasisymmetry is an analogue of conformal maps for metric spaces).
+In this work, $X$ is a space equipped with a symmetric diffusion that satisfies the elliptic Harnack inequality, $M$ satisfies the stronger parabolic Harnack inequality and $f$ is a quasisymmetry along with a time change of the diffusion on $X$ (quasisymmetry is an analogue of conformal maps for metric spaces).

-This paper uses quasiconformal geometry and time change of Markov process to understand the relationship between elliptic and parabolic Harnack inequalities.
+This paper uses quasiconformal geometry and time change of diffusion processes to understand the relationship between elliptic and parabolic Harnack inequalities.
 The analysis using quasiconformal geometry also leads to a natural uniformization problem for spaces satisfying the elliptic Harnack inequality.
-Our results can be viewed as a bridge between in analysis in smooth and fractal spaces and also as a bridge between elliptic and parabolic Harnack inequalities.
+Our results can be viewed as a bridge between analysis in smooth and fractal spaces and also as a bridge between elliptic and parabolic Harnack inequalities.